aws-samples/aws-trip-aggregation-sample/README.md

 _This disclaimer should be removed upon the finishing of these enhancements:_

 - [x] Automatic creation of Athena tables alongside the rest of infrastructure.
+- [ ] Fix race-condition on CloudTrail trail in infrastructure first creation.
 - [ ] Make the samle region-agnostic, currently there're some hardcoded values to `eu-west-1`.
 - [ ] Include some infrastructure tests and basic code integrity checks.